xenserver/win-xenvif/README.md

-XenVif - The XenServer Paravitual Network Class Driver for Windows
+XenVif - The XenServer Paravirtual Network Class Driver for Windows
 ==================================================================

 The XenVif package consists of a single device driver: